Home Elevator Safety

 Can I Build My Own Home Elevator?

-Given the cost of a home elevator, it is understandable that enthusiastic do-it-yourselfers would be tempted to consider rolling their own.
+home elevator, it is understandable that enthusiastic do-it-yourselfers would be tempted to consider rolling their own.
 Before even contemplating this possibility, however, it's worth seriously considering something else: What a home elevator means for your family.
 A home elevator transports the people most dear to you - your parents, grandparents, or little kids - through the levels of your home, an environment where they feel, and ought to feel, completely safe.
 Even if you built your own home elevator and did it 99% perfectly, a single neophyte mistake in the wrong spot could easily make this refuge of safety into a very dangerous place indeed.

 A home elevator is much, much more than a box with a motor strong enough to carry it up and down.
 The system has dozens of elements such as safety brakes and electro-mechanical door interlocks, all of which must work together in perfect harmony or the system won't work properly at all.
 If even one piece is wrongly implemented, you could end up like this New Jersey couple, whose 20-year-old homebrew elevator fell 25 feet with them in it.
 In this case the couple survived, but 10-year-old Zachary Waddell of Kentucky was not so fortunate a year earlier, when a church's unregistered homemade elevator took his life during a wedding.